Bachelor of Arts and Sciences (BASc)

 How will I learn?

-You'll attend lectures and take part in seminars, workshops and tutorials and work with your fellow students in teams on controversial, topical problems that pose significant sustainable development questions.
+You'll attend lectures and take part in seminars, workshops and tutorials and work with other students in teams on controversial, topical problems that pose significant sustainable development questions.
 You'll undertake fieldwork, archival research and engage in peer discussion to propose alternative solutions.
-You'll review the work of your fellow students.
+You'll review the work of other students too.

-You'll be taught by a range of academics from different disciplines who will communicate their expertise on a specific issue and describe their methodology for addressing it.
+You'll be taught by a range of academics from different disciplines who'll communicate their expertise on a specific issue and describe their methodology for addressing it.
 Your role is to bring together these various approaches and to develop your own informed stance on each issue.

-Optional GSD modules are available with between 20 and 50 hours for scheduled contact time, depending upon how the module is taught.
+Optional modules in the GSD Department are available with between 25 and 50 hours for scheduled contact time, depending upon how the module is taught.
 For example, some modules have lectures, workshops, film screenings and research supervision, whereas others have lectures and workshops.
-Some modules include field trips.
+Some modules may include field trips.

 How will I be assessed?